Jagrutiii05/Bank-API-Server/README.md

 python run.py
 ```

-Time taken to complete this assignment: 3 hours
+Time taken to complete the task: 3 hours